 A common understanding of technology tends to regard it as something that was invented within the lifetime of the observer.
 That is, people tend to think about technology as new and exciting.
 For many of us the technology that we most often experience in this way involves electronic components and is often associated with computers or other information and communication technologies.
 Most often we think about technology as a product of some sort.

 However, technology is often better understood as a process than as a product.
-It is a human activity in which we respond to wants, needs and opportunities by designing and producing products of some kind to create preferred futures.
+It is a human activity in which we respond to wants, needs and opportunities by designing and producing products of some kind.
 Those products have impacts and consequences, some of which may be unanticipated and undesirable.

 Innovation is necessary

 There is wide agreement among governments and elsewhere that innovation is desirable for meeting human needs and wants.
 The Queensland Government noted that "Innovation is key to economic growth and STEM is a key driver of innovation" (DETA, 2007, p. v).
 More recently, the Australian Government, in its Asian Century white paper (DPMC, 2012), stated: